 Isle Royale Moose and Wolves

-Introducing the data
+Introduction to the moose_autopsy data

 Our data 1, moose_autopsy, is about the moose population on Isle Royale, a large island and National Park in Lake Superior.
 The isolated nature of the island makes it ideal for studying wildlife.
 Data were collected annually by researchers starting in 1958.
 However, the specific data discussed here were collected between 1991 and 1995.
 There are lots of moose on the Island, and for a while there were few wolves (a natural predator of moose).
 Eventually, new wolves found their way across the winter ice to the island, and both moose and wolf populations have since stabilized.
 A summary of the study can be found here.